Email Spam Filter for Exchange

 Because of Microsoft´s failure to develop a simple and effective email spam filter for Exchange, many businesses are looking beyond Microsoft´s portfolio of products to find a better email filter for Exchange.
 Some businesses have had pleasant surprises.

-Not only are many software solutions easier to use than the built-in spam filter for Microsoft Exchange, they are often more effective at identifying spam, and many of the paid-for features in Microsoft´s Exchange Online Protection packages are available free of charge.
+Not only are many software solutions easier to use than the built-in spam filter for Microsoft Exchange, they are often more effective at identifying spam, and many of the paid-for features in Microsoft´s Exchange Online Protection packages are available elsewhere free of charge.

 For a business looking to enhance its online security, looking to implement a solution with a low maintenance overhead, and looking to save money, spending the time to evaluate alternatives to the built-in spam filter for Microsoft Exchange can be time well spent.